BPHL-Molecular/Daytona_HAV_VPB/README.md

 Note: PASS is the result of p-value <= 0.05.
 If a SNP's PASS value is FALSE, it fails to pass the quality check.

+### 3. Genotype and mutations
+The outputfile named as genotype_mutation.csv shows the HAV subtype and VP1-P2B mutaiton information of each test sample.
+These information is generated based on alignment and phylogeny of the test samples and the 1773 HAV subtype references.

-### 3. Phylogeny and genotype
+### 4. Phylogeny and genotype

-For the phylogenetic tree, the test samples will be compared with 30 HAV genotype references.
-The phylogenetic bootstrap test with 1,000 replicate datasets will be performed to assess the statistical support for nodes (branches) on the phylogenetic tree.
-According to the phylogenetic tree, the genotypes of the test samples can be identified.
-For example, the labels enclosed in red boxes in the image below are test samples.
-According to phylogenetic inference, their subgenotypes should be IA.
+The phylogenetic tree of the test samples and 1773 HAV subtype references are generated in Auspice JSON v2 format and Newick format.
+For vivid visual effects and interaction with the tree diagram, you may visualize the tree files online in auspice.us (https://auspice.us/).
+Also, two tree diagrams in SVG and PDF formats are generated for convenience.

    <img width="1722" height="2475" alt="HAV-phy-genotype" src="https://github.com/user-attachments/assets/cdf5f947-ff9d-45bb-9390-a6e7a13caadb" />